rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 Except, in this case it isn't.
 You can see that `String.from_file(path)` is called twice.
 And the `Split` projection forwards key events to both child documents.
+(Not shown in the code above.)
 The child documents are actually edited separately, but it looks like it is the same document because they receive the same events and change in the same way.

 In most cases, it is probably not useful to have a split that forwards events to all its children.
 It is probably mostly confusing.
 I thought that `Split`